-In 1966 extensive improvements, including seats in the Clock Stand, were carried out (with the help of grants and loans from the FA) after Roker was chosen to host four matches at the World Cup including the quarter-final between the Soviet Union and Hungary which the Soviets won 2-1.
+Whilst playing performances left much to be desired, Roker was recognised as one of the leading grounds in the country.
+In 1966 extensive improvements, including seats in the Clock Stand, were carried out (with the help of grants and loans from the iFA) after which it was chosen to host four matches at the World Cup including the quarter-final between the Soviet Union and Hungary which the Soviets won 2-1.

-The only major success on the pitch came with a shock 1973 FA Cup Final win over hot favourites Leeds United and Roker, like many of the older stadia around the country, fell foul of the Taylor Report and the restrictions imposed.
+Promotion back to the top flight was achieved in 1976 but Stokoe left and Sunderland went straight back down since when the managerial seat became a revolving door.
+Meanwhile, Roker, like many of the older stadia around the country, fell foul of the Taylor Report and the restrictions imposed.
 Capacity was reduced to 22,500 and it was clear then that the club would need to move if they wished to push attendances back up.
-In 1996 work began on the Stadium of Light.
+So, in 1996 work began on the Stadium of Light.

-The last league match to hear the famed ‘Roker Roar’ was a crucial relegation encounter where the ‘Black Cats’, inspired by Chris Waddle, ran out 3-0 winners over Everton to give them a chance of staying up.
+The last league match to hear the famed ‘Roker Roar’ was a crucial relegation encounter in May 1997 where the ‘Black Cats’, inspired by Chris Waddle, ran out 3-0 winners over Everton to give them a chance of staying up.
 Sadly, defeat at Wimbledon the following weekend condemned Sunderland to the drop.